chicagolandmesh/chicagolandmesh.org/README.md

 ## Development

-Use `make build` to build the static site into the `dist` directory and `make dev` to start up the development server in docker.
+Use `make build/site` to build the static site into the `dist` directory and `make dev` to start up the development server in docker.

 ## License